 - You don't need to thaw the cranberries for this recipe.

 - Place the cranberries in a food processor and pulse the food processor to roughly chop the cranberries.

 - In a small bowl whisk together the whole eggs and egg yolks.
 Place a bowl with a medium-coarse strainer next to the stove.

 - Whisk eggs and yolks into cranberry mixture in the bowl.
 Return the mixture to the saucepan.
 Place a clean bowl with a fine-mesh strainer near the stove.
-Cook the cranberry mixture over medium heat, stirring constantly with a rubber spatula, until the mixture is thickened and registers 175 degrees in multiple spots, 5 to 7 minutes.
+Cook the cranberry mixture over medium heat, stirring constantly with a rubber spatula or whisk, until the mixture is thickened and registers 175 degrees in multiple spots, 5 to 7 minutes.

 - Off heat, whisk in the butter, 2 tablespoons at a time until well incorporated.
 Strain the cranberry mixture through the fine-mesh strainer.
 Press a piece of plastic wrap directly onto the surface of the curd, and refrigerate for at least 3 hours.

 - The curd can be refrigerated for up to 2 weeks.